TheYogscast/Jaffa3Docs/reference/utils.md

 getEmote(emote, discord)
 ```

 Returns a given emote name formatted for the correct platform.
-For Discord, the emote name needs to
+For Discord, the bot does not have
-be formatted as `:emote:`, whereas on Twitch it is just `emote`.
+access to emotes and so this will always return an empty string (if the bot did have access, the
+desired format would be `:emote:`).
+For Twitch, this just returns `emote` directly.

 **Returns: `String`** The given emote formatted for the correct platform.